SarahOgutu/Simple-Cox-Models/README.md

 Ogutu, S., Mohammed, M., \& Mwambi, H. (2024).
 Investigating the effects of cytokine biomarkers on HIV incidence: A case study for individuals randomized to pre-exposure prophylaxis vs. Control.
 Frontiers in Public Health, 12, 1393627.
 ## Paper
 https://doi.org/10.3389/fpubh.2024.1393627
+## Code Description
+The R markdown file (Paper1Code.Rmd) and a pdf file (Paper1Code.pdf) are provided, and they give a point-by-point step of how the analysis was achieved.